tersesystems/echopraxia-scalafix/readme.md

 }
 ```

-You can change the name of the logger as appropriate:
+You can change the class of the logger as appropriate, if you have a custom logger.

 ```
 // .scalafix.conf